Get Around - Commuting

 511 knows how important it is for you to get your trip information fast when you need it.
 With MY 511, 511’s free personalized service, you can get a personalized 511 home page for your favorite trips alone.
 Plus, when you call 511, you’ll be able to bypass the regular menu options to go straight to driving times for your trips (note: transit departure times coming soon).
 You can also register for text and e-mail alerts.
 Sign up today at MY511.org.

 If you drive in the Bay Area, sign up for FasTrak and eliminate the need to stop at toll plazas.
-FasTrak is an electronic toll collection system that allows you to prepay your bridge tolls so you don't have to wait in line at toll plazas.
+FasTrak is an electronic toll collection system that allows you to prepay your bridge tolls so you don’t have to wait in line at toll plazas and allows solo drivers to use express lanes.